What are HTTP Headers: Examples and Most Common Types

 Cache-Control: no-cache

-User-Agent header is one of the most important headers that can define whether your request will be successful or not.
+As mentioned, the User-Agent header is one of the most essential headers that can determine whether your request will be successful or not.
 Most common user agents should be used to make sure you avoid being blocked while web scraping.

-Some of HTTP headers can be grouped according to how proxies deal with them.
+Some HTTP headers can be grouped according to how a proxy handles them.
 We have already written about HTTP Proxies and their configuration.
 Here are some headers that interact with proxies:

 Proxy-Authenticate – a response header that defines the authentication method for gaining access to a resource behind a proxy server.
-This header authenticates the request to the proxy server and allows it to further transmit the request.
+This header authenticates the request to the proxy server, allowing it to transmit the request further.

 Proxy-Authorization – a request header that includes the credentials to authenticate a user agent to a proxy server.